Now, this is a delicious casserole. It is super-simple, and best of all, it’s a huge pan of bowl-you-over goodness that will feed the entire family.

 - 2 tablespoons minced garlic

-- 1 (28 ounce) can whole plum tomatoes, broken with your hands, with juices
+- 1 (28 ounces) can whole plum tomatoes, broken with your hands, with juices

 - 2 cans kidney beans, drained